spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/suggestion-product/README.md

 # suggestion-product (molecule)

-Short display of the item card with image, name and price in the search dropdown menu.
+Short display of the item card with image, name, and price in the search drop-down menu.

 ## Code sample